robtweed/node-mdbm/README.md

 ##  Installing the Mumps back-end System

-In order to use node-mdbm you'll need to have a Linux system with GT.M installed and also:
+In order to use *node-mdbm* you'll need to have a Linux system with GT.M installed and also:

 - M/DB (latest version from the repository: *robtweed/mdb*)
 - M/DB:Mumps (latest version from the repository: *robtweed/mdb*)
 - EWD (latest version from the respository: *robtweed/EWD*)
 - Apache and our *m_apache* gateway.

+Note: *node-mdbm* also works with the Cach&#233; database.
+See instructions at the end of this README file.

 Don't worry if you're new to Mumps and don't know what these components are or how to install them.
 The easiest way to get a Mumps back-end system going is to use Mike Clayton's M/DB installer for Ubuntu Linux which will create you a fully-working environment within a few minutes.
 You'll then just need to update M/DB, M/DB:Mumps and EWD and you'll have a Mumps server that's ready for use with Node.js and node-mdbm.
 Node.js and node-mdm can reside on the same server as GT.M or on a different server.